kaosagnt/ansible-everyday/README.md

     ansible_user-create-new-user - create a new user. no default password. ansible_user-disable-user-login - disable a user login
-    ansible_user-remove-existing-user - delete a user account
+    ansible_user-htpasswd-add-user - create / add a new user to an Apache htpasswd file ansible_user-htpasswd-remove-user - remove a user from an Apache htpasswd file ansible_user-remove-existing-user - delete a user account
     ansible_user-remove-ssh-public-key - remove a ssh public key from a user account ansible_user-renable-user-login - renable a disabled user account